Reconstructive Dentistry

 Crowns

-Crowns are made in three ways: gold, porcelain fused to gold or all porcelain.
-These restorations are used to correct severe tooth decay, cracked teeth, misaligned teeth, or root-canal treated teeth.
-Crowns are lab processed restorations and provide a correct and stable occlusion (bite) as well as enhanced esthetics (with porcelain or porcelain fused to gold).
+Crowns are restorations used to correct severe tooth decay, cracked teeth, misaligned teeth, or root-canal treated teeth.
+Crowns are lab processed restorations that provide a correct and stable occlusion (bite) as well as enhanced esthetics.
+Our office uses a variety of materials and these options will be discussed with you.

 Onlays

-Onlays are fabricated by the laboratory either in gold or all porcelain to replace large aging fillings.
+Onlays are fabricated by the laboratory to replace large aging fillings and weakened tooth structure.
 Onlays are more conservative than a full-coverage crown.
+They are also made in a variety of materials.

 Inlays

-Inlays are also laboratory processed restorations in gold or porcelain.
-Inlays are approximately filling size without the inclination to break down over time the way a traditional filling does and are actually cemented into place.
+Inlays are also laboratory processed restorations made in a variety of materials.
+Inlays are approximately filling size without the inclination to break down over time the way a traditional filling can wear.
+Inlays are cemented into place.

 Bridges

-Generally made of porcelain fused to precious metals, bridges are used to replace missing teeth.
+Bridges are used to replace missing teeth.
 Teeth adjacent (abutment teeth) to the missing tooth/teeth are prepared for a crown.
-This missing tooth will be replaced by a pontic (false tooth), which is cast in place with the abutment crowns.
+This missing tooth will be replaced by a pontic (false tooth), which is fabricated in place with the abutment crowns.
 The pontic is virtually not detectible when smiling or talking and the bridge is cemented (fixed) in the mouth.

 Partials or Dentures

 Partials and dentures are used to replace many missing teeth.
-These are removable appliances, which are fabricated with a cast chrome or gold framework and/or with a heat processed resin.
+These are removable appliances, which are fabricated with a framework and/or with a heat processed resin.
 Replacement teeth are fixed into the resin in a fashion that resembles the original dentition.
 They are designed to look natural.